About

 Annamaet has three different feline formulas designed for all stages of your cat’s life.
 As with our canine formulas, we use chelated minerals to increase their utilization and support the immune system.
 Our feline formulas contain cranberries to support urinary tract health.

-Annamaet also has a line of 3 supplements to address specific canine needs.
+Annamaet also has a line of 4 supplements to address specific canine needs.
 All supplements are certified by the National Animal Supplement Council.
+In addition to our powdered supplements, Annamaet has formulated a functional treat called Recovery Chews that are designed to aid in the recovery process by helping to replenish muscle glycogen stores following exercise.

 Annamaet cares about the environment.